 Face Coverings | Substitute Teachers | Social Distancing | Drop/off pick up plan | Screening | Hygiene, Cleaning & Disinfection | Transportation | Food Service | Mental Health, Behavioral, and Emotional Support Services | Extracurricular Activities

 Any and all discussions about how to safely and effectively reopen our schools requires us to understand the how of safely reopening.
 For us to safely reopen, there are four major areas that need to be considered – face coverings, social distancing, hygiene, and screening – all of which will be covered throughout the course of this planning document.
-As a baseline, we are required to: maintain six feet of distancing in most scenarios, wear appropriate face coverings and PPE while in transit and when we cannot appropriately socially distance, maintain proper hand hygiene and adhere to the CDC’s and Department of Health’s guidance as they relate to the cleaning and disinfection of our classrooms.
+As a baseline, we are required to: maintain six feet of distancing in most scenarios, wear appropriate face coverings, maintain proper hand hygiene and adhere to the CDC’s and Department of Health’s guidance as they relate to the cleaning and disinfection of our classrooms.
 We will perform screening of all staff, students, and faculty members as they enter, or prior to their entry into the building.
 In order for us to safely reopen, we need to be able to achieve and maintain these requirements; throughout the course of this document we will explain and explore the process through which we will accomplish these requirements.

 The school district has designated Patricia Morris, Superintendent, as its COVID-19 Safety Coordinator.
 This individual shall be responsible for the continuous compliance with all aspects of the school’s reopening plan, as well as any phased-in reopening activities necessary to allow for operational issues to be resolved before activities return to normal or “new normal” levels.